5 Tips and Tricks for Maximum Walleye Fishing Productivity

 Where do walleye usually hold?

 Walleye often hold near structure such as points, drop-offs, humps, weed edges, rocky bars, and current breaks.
-They move with season and light, so the best spot can change through the day.
+They move with season and light, so the best spot can change throughout the day.

 Are crankbaits or jigs better for walleye?